IRCC updates: Frequently Asked Questions

 Changing Institutions

-If your extension application is still in progress, you can inform IRCC that you would like to change your DLI by submitting a new letter of acceptance and a letter explaining why you are changing schools using the IRCC web formUpdated December 3, 2024
+If your extension application is still in progress, you can inform IRCC that you would like to change your DLI by submitting a new letter of acceptance, a provincial attestation letter and a letter explaining why you are changing schools using the IRCC web formUpdated May 15, 2025

 If you need to defer your program start date with the Division of Continuing Studies (DCS) at UVic: